Welcome to today's edition of the Rush 24-7 podcast.

 It's so lovely to talk to you.

-My my pleasure.
+My pleasure.

 What's on your mind, Kate?

-Whenever Rush says he's going away, millions of us just go into a deep, deep depression and a funk, and the only antidepressant that works is when I hear that you're coming in for him.
+Whenever Rush says he's going away, millions of us just go into a deep, deep depression and a funk.

-It's a pleasure, but I just want you to know that I'll sponsor you if you ever want to give up being an undocumented.
+But I just want you to know that I'll sponsor you if you ever want to give up being an undocumented.

-Oh gosh, don't do that.
+Oh, gosh, don't do that.

-Right now I'm not within the right now with I'm in Canada.
+Right now, I'm not within the Canada.

 I'm worried you're thinking about it.

-it's just between us.
+It's just between us.

-Um and I'm gonna refer to him to doc as Dr. Wrangell, because I think what he's saying about the IRS investigations is a metaphor or foreshadowing of what we're going to see in Obamacare.
+I think it's very prophetic, and I'm going to refer to him as Dr. Wrangell, because I think what he's saying about the IRS investigations is a metaphor or foreshadowing of what we're going to see in Obamacare.

-Um he didn't worry about tests or hearings or anything.
+He didn't worry about tests or hearings or anything.

-He's ig ignoring all the new data.
+He's ignoring all the new data.

 And his solution, probably like Obamacare, isn't to cut or to act or to resolve the thing or even to try to prevent it.

-He's gonna look at it.
+He's going to look at it.

 So I think what we have here is a foreshadowing of the prototype for how Obamacare is going to work too.

-And that's not an accidental.
+And that's not unaccidental.

 Right.

-Uh the the Democrats want it to seem like it's rogue agents in Cincinnati.
+The Democrats want it to seem like it's rogue agents in Cincinnati.

 And we already know that that isn't the case, that it goes way, way, way up.

-And and Kate, what I've I find it interesting about this is that uh when when the uh when the IRS call you up, if they call up Kate in Valley Forge and Pennsylvania and they ask for something, they can go back, I think you've got to keep all your stuff for seven years.
+And Kate, what I find interesting about this is that when the IRS call you up, if they call up Kate in Valley Forge and Pennsylvania and they ask for something, they can go back.

-So they can well, what are we now?
+So they can, well, what are we now?

-Uh we're not nobody's asking to go back seven years here.
+Nobody's asking to go back seven years here.

 We're just asking for paperwork that goes back two years.